imodeljs/frontend-sample-showcase/src/frontend-samples/fire-decoration-sample/README.md

 ## Purpose

-###TODO:

 The purpose of this sample is to demonstrate the following:

-* Modifying view attributes using the Viewport API.
+* The visualizing fire in an iModel.
+* Working with particle in Decorators.
-* The effect of those attributes on the display.
+* The placement and selection of arbitary

 ## Description